-While many of us may remember them only as a squishy vegetable we were made to eat as a child, or at holiday time, Brussels sprouts are making a comeback as a crunchy, versatile vegetable.
+Small, cabbage-like and often ignored on plates across America, Brussels sprouts deserve a second (and third) look because they’re surprisingly packed with vital nutrition.
+While many of us may remember them only as a squishy vegetable we were made to eat as children or at holiday time, Brussels sprouts are making a comeback as a crunchy, versatile vegetable.

-On top of this, Brussels sprouts can help you to reach a healthy weight, give you more energy, aid in muscle growth and improve your eyesight and complexion.
+Brussels sprouts also have a surprisingly high amount of protein for a vegetable, similar to their other leafy greens and cruciferous vegetable family members.
+On top of this, Brussels sprouts can help you to reach a healthy weight, give you more energy, aid in muscle growth, and improve your eyesight and complexion.

 Brussels Sprouts Nutrition Facts